Intermediate

 Constantly questioning; may have amazing computer skills to find answers and deeper understanding; needs assistance with internet safety during this time period

-Questions & Answers:
+Questions & Answers

 Intermediate Gifted Kids

-Click on each question below to find out more!
+Click below to learn more!

 Intermediate elementary refers to 3rd, 4th, and 5th grades.